AbuKhayrAZ/AbuKhayrAZ/README.md

 ---

 ### 📊 My Journey: From Healthcare Insights to Predictive AI
 My background in **Medical Biochemistry** taught me the value of data precision.
-As a **Healthcare Data Analyst**, I realized that analyzing the past wasn't enough—I wanted to build the models that predict the future.
+As a **Healthcare Data Analyst**, I realized that analyzing the past wasn't enough; I wanted to build the models that predict the future.
 Today, I combine my domain expertise in health with Deep Learning to build tools that make an impact.

 ---